 Short stay respite provision

-Throughout the short stay respite provision, English is planned in 3 X 6-weekly blocks.
-The aim is to develop reading, writing, spoken English and spelling, punctuation and grammar across both fiction and non-fiction genres.
+Throughout the short stay respite provision, the aim is to develop reading, writing, spoken English and spelling, punctuation and grammar across both fiction and non-fiction genres.
 We want our pupils to develop an appreciation and love of reading, and read increasingly challenging material independently.
 This includes reading a wide range of fiction and non-fiction texts.
 Pupils are taught to develop both their reading and writing stamina and their skills in planning, editing, drafting and proof-reading their work.
 Students are encouraged to speak confidently and effectively and are expected to use Standard English confidently in a range of contexts, including classroom discussions, speeches and presentations.
 They should be able to express their own ideas and keep to the point.
 Pupils take part in formal presentations and structured discussions.

 Please see below provision maps